Zplutor/curlion/README.md

 ## Requirement

 A C++11 compatible compiler is required.
-IDEs listed below is supported:
+IDEs listed below are supported:

 * XCode 6.0 or greater.
 * Visual Studio 2013 or greater.